What You Say When A Post-Divorce Romance Ends

 “The depression and misery are therefore short-lived, compared to those which followed the end of the marriage.
 And still there are many things that remind them and stab them to the heart…But most of the Formerly Married know how to live with all this, and recuperate fairly fast.

 It’s also a good time for self-talk.
 Whenever the pain rolls in, say to yourself, “It will soon pass.
 It will soon pass.”
-That’s good self-talk for any kind of depression or grief, and it certainly is appropriate when a relationship breaks apart.
+That’s good self-talk for any kind of depression or grief, and it certainly is appropriate when a relationship comes undone.